tanishaagarwal03/cs132-tagarwal/cp2/README.md

 - **Form Feedback**: The Contact page forms provide instant feedback, preventing page refresh with `preventDefault()` and displaying a confirmation message for 30 seconds.

 ## Reflection Document
-The `reflection.pdf` file discusses the process of adding JavaScript interactivity, handling user feedback, and debugging.
+The `cp2-reflection.pdf` file discusses the process of adding JavaScript interactivity, handling user feedback, and debugging.
 It also covers any challenges encountered, particularly with asynchronous JavaScript and DOM manipulation, as well as strategies for future improvements.

 ## Future Work and Improvements
 - **Additional Filtering Options**: Potential for filters by price range or family-friendly options.